 Hanford Nuclear Reservation tunnel collapse triggers alert

-The tunnel at the Hanford plant near Richland was full of contaminated particles, including radioactive trains that transport fuel rods, KING5 reported.
+The tunnel at the Hanford plant building known as PUREX was full of contaminated particles, including radioactive train cars that transported fuel rods, KING5 reported.
+The entire site is about half the size of Rhode Island, Q13 Fox added.
+Hanford is located about 200 miles southeast of Seattle.

+The 20 feet-by-20 feet area that suffered the collapse was built during the Cold War, and sits over a tunnel which is hundreds of feet long.
+Eight feet of soil covers the tunnel and the soil appeared to have collapsed into the tunnel, authorities said.

+#HanfordEmergency update: There is confirmation of a tunnel breach at PUREX, visit https://t.co/7iil7T2ypD for more info— Hanford Site (@HanfordSite) May 9, 2017

+Energy Secretary Rick Perry has been briefed on the collapse, the Department of Energy said in a statement.

+"Everyone has been accounted for and there is no initial indication of any worker exposure or an airborne radiological release," the statement continued.
+"Personnel are being provided a safe access route to depart the 200 West Area."
+The agency said it is too early to say what caused the cave-in.

-Randy Bradbury, a spokesman for the Washington state Department of Ecology, told the Associated Press there had been no release of radiation and no workers were injured.
+It was believed that no radiation had been released and none of the plant's 9,000 workers were hurt, Randy Bradbury, a spokesman for the Washington state Department of Ecology, told Fox News.

+"In the 60s spent fuel rods were put in railroad cars and, once filled, the railroad cars were wheeled into a tunnel dug into the side of a hill," Bradbury said.
+"Twenty-eight rail cars in all fill this particular tunnel.

+Workers considered essential for site operations are being told to report to work while avoiding the area of the emergency, officials said.

-There were no workers were in the tunnel at the time of the collapse, the AP reported.
+There were no workers were in the tunnel at the time of the collapse, The Associated Press reported.

 Those at the site of the incident had already been evacuated while workers elsewhere at the plant were told to remain indoors.

-The U.S. Department of Energy Richland Operations Office activated the Hanford Emergency Operations Center at 8:26 a.m. local time, after an alert was declared, according to the official Hanford site.
-The Hanford Fire Department was at the plant, though photos from the scene showed firefighters waiting for the official word to move closer to the site of the accident.

-Crews doing road work near the plant may have caused vibrations that triggered the collapse, a source told KING5.

-Production at the Hanford plant dates back to the "Manhattan Project" to develop the first nuclear bomb during World War II.
-The plutonium produced there was primarily used in Defense Department projects.
+Production at the Hanford plant dates back to the "Manhattan Project" to develop the first nuclear bomb during World War II, and the plutonium produced at Hanford was used in a test bomb as well as the "Fat Man" and "Little Boy" bombs dropped on Japan.

 More than 20 million pieces of uranium metal fuel for nine nuclear reactors were made at Hanford, according to The Department of Energy.